one-zero-eight/website/README.md

 6. Open in the browser: http://localhost:3000

 You can set up a Nginx reverse proxy to add SSL certificates for https.

+## Contributing

+We are open to contributions of any kind.
+You can help us with code, bugs, design, documentation, media, new ideas, etc.
+If you are interested in contributing, please read our [contribution guide](https://github.com/one-zero-eight/.github/blob/main/CONTRIBUTING.md).